 - Without a strategy to keep equipment in optimal working order, assets have a shorter life expectancy and a higher turnover rate

-How to Reduce Reactive Maintenance with CMMS
+Step-By-Step Guide to Reduce Reactive Maintenance With CMMS Software

 The steps you take and the order in which you take them depends entirely on the standard procedures you have in place.
 This includes any other changes you aim to introduce to achieve your goal of reducing reactive maintenance.

 Including staff in the transition process can help you identify the root cause of workflow failures.
 These are often the result of avoidable events such as shortage of staff, spare parts, and equipment.
 Identifying failure is an opportunity for those who’ve experienced the negative impact of reactive maintenance to point out when and where something might fail in the future.